User guidePoliciesPolicy management basics

 Editing and deleting policies

 To edit a policy, click on it in the table to open the detail view.
 Make your changes and save.
-The last updated timestamp and updated by fields will be automatically recorded.
+The last updated timestamp and updated by fields get recorded automatically.

 To delete a policy, use the delete action in the policy table.
-Deleted policies cannot be recovered, so consider archiving policies instead if you may need to reference them later.
+Deleted policies can't be recovered, so consider archiving instead if you might need to reference them later.

 Best practice

-Instead of deleting outdated policies, change their status to Archived or Deprecated.
-This preserves the historical record and helps demonstrate how your governance has evolved.
+Instead of deleting outdated policies, change their status to archived or deprecated.
+This keeps the historical record and helps show how your governance has evolved over time.

 Frequently asked questions